How to Fix Display Detected as Nvidia NV-Failsafe in Windows

 That didn’t work.

 I have to mention that both my monitors are connected via Display Port cables.
-I did swap them and the issue only occurs with my second monitor.
+I swapped them and the issue only occurs with my second monitor.
 My 4K LG display doesn’t exhibit these issues, but it does have other problems.

 Using other Display Port connectors also didn’t seem to do anything.